 From the street to stable housing

-HOME FOR GOOD (HFG) aims to help 150 of Anchorage’s most visible and vulnerable homeless residents within the next three years by connecting them with housing and support services.
+HOME FOR GOOD (HFG) aims to help 150 of Anchorage’s most visible and vulnerable homeless residents by connecting them with housing and support services.

 The costly and personally detrimental cycle of expensive services was significantly reduced.

-CURRENT STATUS: As of July 1, 2022, the project was providing services to 56 individuals; 44 in leased apartments or similar housing and 12 working with Home for Good case managers to secure housing.
+CURRENT STATUS: As of Jan.
+6, 2023, the project was providing services to 78 individuals; 67 in permanent housing and 11 working with Home for Good case managers to secure housing permanent housing.
+Another 22 participants have been referred to the program and are being contacted by case

 FINANCING: Home for Good is the first project in Alaska to use a “Pay for Success” (PFS) financing model, which attaches unique fiscal accountability to public policy expenditures.
 Philanthropy pays to start the pilot and operate the first year of the three-year project.
 Years two and three are then funded by the Municipality, up to $4.5 million, as housing stability goals are achieved.
 If goals are not met or are only partially met, the Municipality only pays for what has been achieved, in accordance with the contract.